WWF-Sweden/ITR-tool/README.md

 ## Installation

-The SBTi package may be installed using PIP.
+The ITR package may be installed using PIP.
 If you'd like to install it locally use the following command.
 For testing or production please see the deployment section for further instructions

 ```bash
 pip install -e .